ralphwetzel/theonionbox/README.md

 `port` has to be a number in the standard range of port numbers between 0 and 65535.

-Thus use the following language in your Box' configuration file to instruct it to connect to a ControlPort:
+Thus use the following language in your box' configuration file to instruct it to connect to a ControlPort:
 ```
 [Tor]
 control = port